 “It is hard to remember details, I still have nightmares”

 This testimony recounts a violent illegal expulsion of a Cuban family who had never set foot in Turkey.
-The respondent is a 33-year-old Cuban woman, who, along with her family – her 43-year-old husband, 16-year-old son, and 8-year-old daughter – and a close friend who was 37 years of age and was also Cuban, were expelled to Turkey after an incredibly traumatising ordeal at the hands of the Greek authorities.
+The respondent is a 33-year-old Cuban woman, who, along with her family – her 43-year-old husband, 16-year-old son, and 8-year-old daughter – and a close friend who was 37 years of age and was also Cuban, were expelled to Turkey after an traumatising ordeal at the hands of the Greek authorities.
 The initial apprehension took place in a train station in Thessaloniki, deep into the Greek mainland.

 The family of four left Cuba on 24th December 2021.
 They flew to Moscow, with the intention to work there.
 They were unaware however that legally, people entering the country on tourist visas are not allowed to work.
 They then decided to leave Moscow on 16th January 2022.
 They traveled to Serbia.
 Upon entrance to Serbia, they faced several problems.
 The border officials asked for return tickets to Moscow and to Cuba.
-The respondent remarked that they thought they were asked these questions because the officicals thought they would try to stay.
-They were also asked for financial statements, PCR Covid tests, among other paperwork.
-Apparently, the family had everything and they were able to go through, but it was just a hassle.
-In Serbia they picked up their 37-year-old Cuban friend.
+The respondent remarked that they thought they were asked these questions because the officials thought they would try to stay.
+They were also asked for financial statements, and PCR Covid tests, among other paperwork.
+Apparently, the family had everything and they were able to go through it, but it was a hassle.
+In Serbia, they met their 37-year-old Cuban friend.

 From Thessaloniki, they bought train tickets to Athens.
 This train was scheduled to leave at 6 pm.
-They boarded the train, and a steward asked for their passports and seat numbers.
+They boarded the train, and the respondent reported that a steward asked for their passports and seat numbers.
 He opened their passports and noticed that there was no permit or stamp to come into the country.
 The steward asked them, in Greek (they used google translate to understand) if they had permits outside of their passports.
 The Cuban family responded that they did not.
-They were given their passports back, and then very shortly after, the respondent recalls that five “police” men turned up.
+They were given their passports back, and then very shortly after, the respondent recalls that five officers turned up.
 They were wearing dark blue/ black uniforms.
 She did not recall any insignia.
 They had their passports removed from their possession here, but were allowed to keep their backpacks.

 When they were eventually taken to the police station, they were taken by these officers.

-They were the only ones who were loaded into the car, and they were the only ones taken of the train.
+They were the only ones who were loaded into the car, and they were the only ones taken off the train.
 The car ride was about 10 minutes in total, it was a very short journey.
 They arrived at what the respondent referred to as a “police station”.

 “It is hard to remember details, I still have nightmares,” remarked the respondent.

 They were driven for approximately 30 minutes.
-The driving was very fast.
+The driving was reportedly very fast.
 “They were hitting us against the side of the car” remarked the respondent.
 They were driven on a “normal” paved road, not a dirt road.
 It was also only them in the car, no other people were taken from the “police station”.

 Before the mother was taken to be searched, she asked about her husband.
 The officers explained that he would stay in the cell.
 At this point, the daughter started yelling and became very distressed.
 In response to this, the husband was brought back to the room to be with the daughter.

-After the friend was taken to the cell (where he was kept), the “officers” came to the mother, and took her for a search.
+After the friend was taken to the cell (where he was kept), the “officers” came to the mother and took her for a search.
 The mother explained that she suffers from a hormonal problem where she normally does not get her period, but because of the stress of their ordeal, she was bleeding a lot and needed pads, but the officers did not listen to her request.

 The group did not see anyone else, nor was anyone else brought into the cells or rooms overnight.
 The friend also confirmed this as he was in the cell and separated from the rest of the group.

-Only the Syrian man from the cell with the Cuban friend was taken with them (6 people in total).
+Only the Syrian man from the cell with the Cuban friend was taken with them (six people in total).
 This Syrian man was about 30 years old.
-Even though they did not have a common language, they were able to communicate through miming to each other.
+Even though they did not have a common language, they were able to communicate by miming to each other.
 He explained that he had already been pushed back in the past and how they should hold on to the 8-year-old daughter tightly to keep her safe because their boat in the river would move a lot.

 The drive was long, and it was also a lot rougher and the road they were driving on was “not a good road” nor paved.
 In total, the Cubans said the drive was at least one hour.

 From here, they were taken back to the van, the same one as before.
-They were put back into this van with the Syrian man, and there were also two young Indian men – about 21 or 22 years in age.
+They were put back into this van with the Syrian man, and there were also two young Indian men – about 21 or 22 years of age.
 They were brothers.

-They were loaded into this van and driven for 2 more hours – the driving was fast and along an asphalt road.
+They were loaded into this van and driven for two more hours – the driving was reportedly very fast and along an asphalt road.
 The group, the Syrian man and the Indian men were able to communicate through broken English and miming.
 The Indian men said they knew they would be pushed back somehow, perhaps suggesting that they had been pushed back before.
 The Indian men explained that they would be taken to the Turkish border and pushed back from there to Turkey.
 The respondent explained that she had been told that they would be taken back to Serbia, as this is the way they came from, and explained that they would get their passports back (as this is what they were told).
 “I couldn’t understand a lot of what was going on,” explained the respondent.

 They could see a bit out of the corner of the van as there was a gap.
-They remarked that they saw a few tolls as they passed by along a main road that they had been driving on.
+They remarked that they saw a few tolls as they passed along a main road that they had been driving on.

-After two hours, the van stopped in the middle of the road.
-They realised that they had travelled further away from where they were before.
-When they stopped in the road, they realised that they had been stopped by a group of men.
+After around two hours, the van stopped in the middle of the road.
+They realized that they had traveled further away from where they were before.
+When they stopped on the road, they realized that they had been stopped by a group of men.
 These men were referred to by the respondent as “policemen”.
 They were wearing dark blue uniforms and they were all wearing balaclavas.
-These men were also armed.
+These men were also reportedly armed.
 There were about four or five of them.